Road Conditions Lawsuits in California

 Proving Negligence

-Our experienced Los Angeles personal injury attorneys will carefully examine the facts surrounding your auto accident and determine the fault of all responsible parties.
+Our experienced Los Angeles personal injury attorneys, with their in-depth knowledge and expertise, will carefully examine the facts surrounding your auto accident and determine the fault of all responsible parties, instilling confidence in your legal representation.

-We do not limit ourselves to pursuing the obvious defendant – the driver at fault.
-If your case has arisen either wholly or partially from a bad road condition, our lawyers will take all appropriate steps to make sure that all potentially responsible parties are held to answer to the full extent of the law.
+We do not limit ourselves to pursuing the obvious defendant—the driver at fault.
+Our lawyers, with their meticulous approach, will take all appropriate steps to ensure that all potentially responsible parties are held to account to the full extent of the law, providing reassurance about the thoroughness of the legal process.

 Questions To Consider If You Were a Victim in a Car Accident

-In California, the city or state government is responsible for the maintenance of highways and roadways.
-Although the government enjoys a multitude of legal safeguards, the Federal Tort Claims Act makes it possible to sue the government for dangerous roads in Los Angeles and the surrounding areas.
+In California, the city or state government is responsible for maintaining highways and roadways.
+Although the government enjoys a multitude of legal safeguards, the Federal Tort Claims Act makes it possible to use it for dangerous roads in Los Angeles and the surrounding areas.

 After you file your claim, the government has forty-five (45) days to respond.
-If the government agency denies your claim before the (forty-five) 45 day period ends; then, you have six (6) months to file a lawsuit in court from the date the denial was mailed or personally delivered to you.
+If the government agency denies your claim before the (forty-five) 45-day period ends, then you have six (6) months to file a lawsuit in court from the date the denial was mailed or personally delivered to you.
+This process involves preparing a complaint, filing it with the appropriate court, and serving it on the government entity.

 What If the Government Does Not Respond to Your Claim?